vitalishapovalov/jest-decorated/docs/core/LazyImport.md

 ## Arguments

-`pathToModule (String)`: Absolute or related path to the module to import.
+`pathToModule (String)`: Absolute or relative path to the imported module.

 `getter?: ((importedModule: any) => any) | string | string[]`: Optional.
 If you need to import only part of the module, or deeply-nested component.
-If not set - `default` export will be extracted, if it's the only export of the module.
+If not set - `default` export will be extracted, if it's the only export of imported module.

 ## Example